jackabox/2019.jackwhiting.co.uk/content/posts/2020-01-15-optimising-our-router-in-svelte.md

 series:
   - 'Working with Svelte'
 ---
-In the last article we covered integrating Page.js with our Svelte application to set up routing, along with a bit of an explanation in the ways of which we could use it.
+In the last article, we covered integrating Page.js with our Svelte application to set up routing, along with a bit of an explanation in the ways of which we could use it.
 In this article, I want to cover how to improve our router and refactor the code to provide a more solid approach.
 If you haven't read the [last article](https://jackwhiting.co.uk/posts/setting-up-routing-in-svelte-with-pagejs/) I highly suggest having a read through to ensure you get the most from this one.

 At the end of the last article, you should have ended up with something that looks similar to the following.